 The concept of making a million in the stock market may seem like a fanciful dream to you.
 What you may not realise, however, is how simple the process actually is.
 Thanks to the unassailable combination of time and interest, it’s entirely possible to turn a small investment into a huge final figure.

 Let me give you an example.
 Suppose you invested £250 a month and managed to make an annual return of 12%.
 After 33 years, your investment would be worth £1,092,919!

 With that in mind, don’t miss out on the opportunities the stock market crash brings.
 I’d invest in cheap UK shares today to kickstart the process of building wealth over the long term.

-The post I think these are the best UK shares to buy for beginner investors appeared first on The Motley Fool UK.
+The post I think these are the best UK shares to buy now if you want to make a million from the stock market crash appeared first on The Motley Fool UK.